lieboldj/EEIpred/README.md

 ![Image](Figure2structure.png)

 ## Abstract
-Alternative splicing (AS) effects on cellular functions can be captured by changes in the underlying protein-protein interactions (PPIs).
-Because AS results in the gain or loss of exons, existing methods for predicting AS-related PPI changes utilize known PPI interfacing exon-exon interactions (EEIs), which only cover ~5% of possible human PPIs.
-Hence, there is a need to extend the existing limited knowledge about EEIs to further advance the functional understanding of AS.
-In this study, we explore whether we can utilize existing computational PPI interface prediction (PPIIP) methods to predict EEIs instead of their original task of predicting residue-residue interactions (RRIs).
-We evaluate three recent state-of-the-art PPIIP methods on the RRI as well as the EEI prediction tasks using known protein complex structures, covering ~230,000 RRIs and ~27,000 EEIs.
-Our results provide the first evidence that existing PPIIP methods can be extended for the EEI prediction task, showing F-score, precision, and recall performances of up to ~38%, ~63%, and ~28%, respectively, with a false discovery rate of less than 5%.
-Our study provides insights into the power and limits of existing PPIIP methods to predict EEIs, which can guide future developments of computational methods for the EEI prediction task.
-We provide streamlined computational pipelines to the use of each of the three considered PPIIP methods for the EEI prediction task to be utilized by the scientific community.
+Alternative splicing (AS) effects on cellular functions can be captured by studying changes in the underlying protein-protein interactions (PPIs).
+Because AS results in the gain or loss of exons, existing methods for predicting AS-related PPI changes utilize known inter-protein exon-exon interactions (EEIs), which cover less than 0.5% of known human PPIs.
+Hence, there is a need to extend the existing limited EEI knowledge to advance the functional understanding of AS.
+Here, we explore whether existing 3-dimensional (3D) protein structure-based computational PPI interface prediction (PPIIP) methods, originally designed to predict inter-protein residue-residue interactions (RRIs), can be utilized to predict EEIs.
+We evaluate the PPIIP methods for the RRI- as well as EEI-prediction tasks using all known experimentally determined 3D structures of human protein heterodimers from the Protein Data Bank.
+From these heterodimers we determined ~230,000 RRIs and ~27,000 EEIs as ground truth.
+We provide the first evidence of the adaptability of existing PPIIP methods to predict EEIs, with a performance score of up to ~72% based on area under the receiver operating characteristic curve.
+Insights, data, and computational pipelines from our study have the potential to guide future developments of computational methods for solving the task of predicting EEIs.

 ## Hardware requirements
 Models have been trained on either a NVIDIA A40 or a single Tesla T4 GPU.